De Rham-Betti classes with coefficients: Abstract

 \section{Abstract}

-A \emph{de\,Rham--Betti class} on a smooth projective variety $X$ over an algebraic extension~$K$ of the rational numbers is a rational class in the Betti cohomology of the analytification of~$X$ that descends to a class in the algebraic de Rham cohomology of $X$ via the period comparison isomorphism.
-The period conjecture of Grothendieck implies that de\,Rham--Betti classes should be algebraic.
-We prove that any de\,Rham--Betti class on a product of elliptic curves is algebraic.
-This is achieved by showing that the Tannakian torsor associated to a de\,Rham--Betti object is connected, and by exploiting the analytic subgroup theorem of W\"ustholz.
-In the case of products of non-CM elliptic curves, we prove the stronger result that $\overline \Q$-de\,Rham--Betti classes are $\overline \Q$-linear combinations of algebraic classes by showing that the period comparison isomorphism generates the torsor of motivic periods.
-A key step consists in establishing a version of the analytic subgroup theorem with $\overline \Q$-coefficients.
-Finally, building on results of Deligne and Andr\'e regarding the Kuga--Satake correspondence, we further show that any de\,Rham--Betti isometry between the second cohomology groups of hyper-K\"ahler varieties, with second Betti number not~3, is Hodge.
-As two applications we show that codimension-2 de\,Rham--Betti classes on hyper-K\"ahler varieties of known deformation type are Hodge and we obtain a global de\,Rham--Betti Torelli theorem for K3 surfaces over $\overline \Q$.
+Let $K$ and $L$ be algebraic extensions of the rational numbers inside the field of complex numbers.
+An $L$-\emph{de\,Rham--Betti class} on a smooth projective variety $X$ over $K$ is a class in the Betti cohomology with $L$-coefficients of the analytification of~$X$ that descends to a class in the algebraic de Rham cohomology of $X$ via the period comparison isomorphism.
+The period conjecture of Grothendieck implies that $L$-de\,Rham--Betti classes should be $L$-linear combinations of algebraic cycle classes.
+We prove that $L$-de\,Rham--Betti classes on products of elliptic curves are $L$-linear combinations of algebraic classes, provided $L$ contains at most one of the CM fields associated with the CM elliptic curves involved in the product.
+A key step consists in establishing a version of the analytic subgroup theorem with $L$-coefficients.
+Moreover, building on results of Deligne and Andr\'e regarding the Kuga--Satake correspondence, we show that codimension-2 $L$-de\,Rham--Betti classes on hyper-K\"ahler varieties of known deformation type are $L$-linear combinations of motivated cycles, and we obtain a global de\,Rham--Betti Torelli theorem for K3 surfaces defined over the algebraic numbers.